Apache Flink supports a broad ecosystem and works seamlessly with many other data processing projects and frameworks.

 Tink temporal graph library

-Tink is a temporal graph library build on top of Flink.
+Tink is a temporal graph library built on top of Flink.
 It allows for temporal graph analytics like different interpretations of the shortest temporal path algorithm and metrics like temporal betweenness and temporal closeness.
 This library was the result of the Thesis of Wouter Ligtenberg.